 Homemade dessert waffles can be just what you need right now to treat yourself and family to something extra special.
 Imagine a thick Belgian waffle piled high with creamy chocolate or vanilla pudding and sprinkled with grated coconut, chocolate or butterscotch chips to brighten your mood during home confinement.
 These spongy soft waffles and the mound of luscious chocolate filling results in a taste reminiscent of Boston cream pie.
-This is why I thought to name these my Boston Cream Pie dessert waffles.
+This is why I thought to name these my Boston cream pie dessert waffles.

-The best part of making my homemade dessert waffles is eating them, but you’ll love that any of the waffles that are left over can be frozen to reheat beautifully in the microwave.
+The best part of making my homemade waffles is eating them, but you’ll love that any of the waffles that are left over can be frozen to reheat beautifully in the microwave.
 The pudding topping also can be stored in your refrigerator in a corning dish to use later.
 So when you get the urge for a fast, convenient dessert or snack, you can just reach into the freezer and take out as many of the waffles to reheat as you need.

-If you have any milk on the verge of going sour, my homemade dessert waffles recipe can help solve that problem.
+If you have any milk on the verge of going sour, my homemade waffles recipe can help solve that problem.
 You can make another recipe or expand on it and nothing will go to waste, which is always good to save money.

-I hope you try my recipe for homemade Boston Cream Pie dessert waffles because they make an easy, handy dessert.
+I hope you try my recipe for homemade Boston Cream Pie waffles because they make an easy, handy treat.
 You also might want to try a few other homemade waffle recipes that I make such as my Gingerbread Waffles and Chocolate Waffles.
 You can find others in my search box that are favorites in our house.

 Boston Cream Pie Dessert Waffles Recipe